 |---|---|---|

-Successful interventions respect local customs.
-They work with community leaders to find solutions that fit within existing cultural frameworks.
-This builds trust and makes positive change more likely for all people involved.
+Successful interventions respect local customs and work with community leaders to find solutions that fit within existing cultural frameworks.
+This builds trust and makes positive change more likely.

 Understanding Nutritional Labels and Fortified Foods